 The 300A averages a total of 8.1 oz making it a good option for control style pickleball players looking to add some power to their drive.

 Unlike the other two paddles reviews that feature polymer cores, the 300A has an aluminum honeycomb core with graphite face.

-If you have any issues with tennis elbow or other injuries, the 8+ ounces may take it's toll over time.
-We recommend a mid-weight paddles (7 and a half ounce range)
+If you have any issues with tennis elbow or other injuries, the 8+ ounces may take its toll over time.
+We recommend a mid-weight paddle (7 and a half ounce range)